UV DISINFECTION PERFORMANCE

 Similar to capital costs, small changes in UVT can have a powerful impact on annual operating costs of the UV disinfection system.
 For example, the same plant from the previous example with design flow of 60 mgd (45 mgd average flow) could realize over $100k with a 5.0% increase in the average UVT of the water entering the UV disinfection stage.

-Online UVT monitoring ensures that energy isn’t wasted through over-dosing ,and that water is properly disinfection using the target UV dose.
+Online UVT monitoring ensures that energy is not wasted through over-dosing ,and that water is properly disinfection using the target UV dose.
 This data is critical to proper system design and operation to reduce capital costs and operating costs, respectively.